Asymptotic Theory for Two-Way Clustering: Theory for Least Squares Regression

 \begin{proposition} Under Assumption \ref{asmp:stochasticX}, $Q_n^{-1/2} S_n (\hat{\beta} - \beta) \xrightarrow{d} N(0,I_K)$, and $[S_n^{-1} Q_n S_n^{-1}]^{-1} [\hat{S}_n^{-1} \hat{Q}_n \hat{S}_n^{-1}] \xrightarrow{p} I_K$. \end{proposition}

-Proposition \ref{prop:stochasticX} is useful for doing F tests on a subvector of $\beta$.
-The proof of Proposition \ref{prop:stochasticX} proceeds by applying Theorem \ref{thm:multivariate} to $\sum_i X_i u_i$, and showing that $S_n^{-1} \hat{S}_n \xrightarrow{p} I_K$.
-The latter requires the rank condition of Assumption \ref{asmp:stochasticX}.5.
+Proposition \ref{prop:stochasticX} is useful for performing F tests on a subvector of $\beta$.
+The proof of Proposition \ref{prop:stochasticX} proceeds by applying Theorem \ref{thm:main} to $\sum_i X_i u_i$, then showing that $S_n^{-1} \hat{S}_n \xrightarrow{p} I_K$, which uses the rank condition of Assumption \ref{asmp:stochasticX}(e).
 It then remains to show that the remainder terms are asymptotically negligible.
-Nonetheless, if we are only interested in $\theta$, using the residualized objects $\hat{\theta}$ and variance estimator for the residualized object $\hat{\sigma}_n^2$ is still valid.
-This follows from FWL, and the refinement of FWL for variance estimators in \citet{ding2021frisch}. \begin{corollary} Under Assumption \ref{asmp:stochasticX}, $(\hat{\theta} - \theta)/ \sigma_n \xrightarrow{d} N(0,1)$, and $\hat{\sigma}_n / \sigma_n \xrightarrow{p} 1$. \end{corollary}

-The practitioner's takeaway from Proposition \ref{prop:stochasticX} is that the existing CGM variance estimator can be used for valid inference with multi-way clustering.
-With Corollary \ref{cor:stochasticX_theta}, $\hat{\theta}$ and $\hat{\sigma}_n^2$ can be used as the mean and variance estimators respectively.
-These results provide the formal theoretical guarantee for using the estimator, under weaker conditions that permits heterogeneity across clusters.
+The practitioner's takeaway from Proposition \ref{prop:stochasticX} is that the existing CGM variance estimator can be used for valid inference with two-way clustering.
+The result provides the formal theoretical guarantee for using the estimator, under conditions that permit heterogeneity across clusters.

-Besides the application mentioned, Theorem \ref{thm:multivariate} also has implications on the conditions required for valid inference when the random variable is multi-way clustered in many other econometric models, including design-based settings and instrument variables models.
-Inference for estimators based on moment conditions can be done by straightforward application of Theorem \ref{thm:multivariate} as in the linear regression case.
+Besides the application mentioned, Theorem \ref{thm:main} also has implications on the conditions required for valid inference when the random variable is two-way clustered in many other econometric models, including design-based settings and instrumental variables models.
+This theory is especially relevant for design-based settings where the researcher conditions on potential outcomes, so the random variable cannot be separately exchangeable by construction --- see \citet{yap2023design}, for instance.
+Inference for estimators based on moment conditions can be done by straightforward application of Theorem \ref{thm:main} as in linear regression.
+Practically, this paper has shown that the popular CGM estimator is robust in an environment without separate exchangeability, but practitioners should exercise caution when applying bootstrap methods to environments that are not separately exchangeable.
+While the results are presented for two-way clustering, they can be easily extended to clustering on three or more dimensions.